When to refinance an FHA loan to a conventional loan

 - A credit score of at least 620

-- Debt-to-income (DTI) no higher than 45 percent
+- Debt-to-income (DTI) ratio no higher than 45%

-- Proof of income and insurance
+- Proof of income and homeowners insurance

-When is it a good time to refinance an FHA loan to a conventional loan?
+How soon can I refinance an FHA loan to a conventional loan?

-- Your credit score has improved.
+You may also be able to get a lower interest rate if your credit score has improved.
 Let’s say your credit score was 600 when you took out the FHA loan.
 Four years later, it’s now 670.
 That’s a huge difference that can help you qualify for a more affordable loan.
 (If your score has climbed above 700, even better.)

 Pros and cons of refinancing from FHA to conventional loan